thomasletsch/openhab2-automation/README.md

 If the setpoint temperature is higher than the actual temperature, the heating valve is turned ON.
 If the setpoint temperature is lower than the heating is turned OFF.

 ### Known Problems
-On openhab 2.1.0 the heating rule gets errors on first startup (it doesn't find the `itemRegistry` etc.).
+Sometimes the heating rule gets errors on first startup (it doesn't find the `itemRegistry` etc.).
 It seems the script is running too early.
 If such errors occure, wait until the server is started totally and than just trigger the script again (by touch the file or edit a blank space in it)